Use this Home Energy-Saving, Walkthrough Guide

 – Home entertainment on standby?
 Many screens and audio equipment consume power when they look like they’re off.
 If there is a handheld remote, the system is consuming power in standby mode.
 Put speaker, amplifiers and other devices on power strips so they can be easily shut down when unused.
 I need to mention this applies especially to plasma TVs, some are still in use today and they use excessive power, especially on standby.
 (Do you have a plasma TV?
 Most likely yes, if your TV is 5+ years old, or 4+ inches in thickness and especially if it’s warm when on).
 If your TV is wall mounted, you can use a replacement outlet with remote for limited space or a plug in version.

 – ($ low or no-cost) Set-top box in the spare bedroom, turn off with a power strip.

 – ($ low or no-cost) Have an older, unused VCR, unplug it.

 – Check your utility rate plan; log into the PG&E web site or call them.
 Here are PG&E rates as of Oct 2020.
-Utilities have a rate comparison tool so you’ll know if you’re on the cheapest plan.
+Utilities have a rate comparison tool so you’ll know if you’re on the lowest price plan.
 PG&E uses smart meter data to tell you exactly how much you would save given your recent consumption.